-INDICATOR MEASURES 2021-2022 1.1 FEWER REPEAT VICTIMS OF CRIME 1.1.1 Repeat victimisation rate and report on initiatives to support repeat victims with a focus on victims of (i) Domestic Abuse, (ii) Child Sexual Abuse and Exploitation (CSAE) and (iii) Hate Crime in 2021/22.
-1.2 FEWER REPEAT OFFENDERS OF CRIME 1.2.1 Repeat offending rate and report on initiatives to reduce repeat offenders with a focus on Domestic Abuse in 2021/22.
-1.2.2 Through frustration, disruption and dismantling activity, reduce the capacity and capability of Organised Crime Groups (OCGs) and paramilitary organisations to engage in criminal activity.
-1.3 PEOPLE IN ALL COMMUNITIES FEEL SAFE 1.3.1 Number of people in Northern Ireland who feel safe in their; local area, local high street or town centre and own home.1.3.2 Rate of places repeatedly victimised.
-1.4 CRIME RATES AND TRENDS SHOWCASE AN EFFECTIVE POLICE RESPONSE 1.4.1 Benchmark PSNI crime rates against previous PSNI levels and other most similar police services.
+INDICATOR MEASURES 2020-2021 1.1 FEWER REPEAT VICTIMS OF CRIME 1.1.1 Repeat victimisation rate and report on initiatives to support repeat victims with a focus on victims of (i) Domestic Abuse, (ii) Child Sexual Abuse and Exploitation (CSAE) and (iii) Hate Crime in 2020/21.
+1.2 FEWER REPEAT OFFENDERS OF CRIME 1.2.1 Repeat offending rate and report on initiatives to reduce repeat offenders with a focus on Domestic Abuse in 2020/21.
+1.2.2 Repeat offending of Organised Crime Groups (OCGs) and paramilitary organisations.
+1.3 PEOPLE IN ALL COMMUNITIES FEEL SAFE 1.3.1 Number of people in Northern Ireland who feel safe in their; local area, local high street or town centre and own home.
+1.3.2 Rate of places repeatedly victimised.
+1.4 CRIME RATES AND TRENDS SHOWCASE An effective police response 1.4.1 Benchmark PSNI crime rates against previous PSNI levels and other most similar police services.